narner/Arduino-AudioKitOSX/README.md

 ============================

 **Overview**
 This project demonstrates how an OSX oscillator app created with <a href="https://github.com/audiokit/AudioKit">AudioKit</a> can be controlled by an Arduino via serial communication.
+AudioKit V2.2 is used in this project.

 **Arduino Sketch**
 The schematic below shows the two potentiometers and SPDT switch used to control the OSX app: